Tanz0rz/haxe-fmod/README.md

 haxelib run haxefmod build-hdll

 # 3. Build as normal
-lime build hl
+lime test hl
 ```

-This requires a C compiler (`gcc` on Linux, `cc` on Mac, `cl` on Windows) and HashLink headers installed on your system.
+This requires a C compiler (`gcc` on Linux, `cc` on macOS, `cl` on Windows) and HashLink headers installed on your system.

 The `build-hdll` command will auto-detect your platform, find HashLink headers in common locations, compile the hdll, and place it in a `.haxefmod/` directory in your project.
 If HashLink headers aren't found automatically, set `HASHLINK_DIR` to your HashLink installation directory.

 ### How the hdll is resolved

-At build time, `lime build hl` uses a tiered fallback to find the right hdll:
+At build time, `lime test hl` uses a tiered fallback to find the right hdll:

-1. **Project-local `.haxefmod/hlaxe_fmod.hdll`** — used if present (custom-compiled via `build-hdll`)
+1. **Project-local `.haxefmod/hlaxe_fmod.hdll`** - used if present (custom-compiled via `build-hdll`)
-2. **Pre-built `templates/bin/hl/<Platform>/hlaxe_fmod.hdll`** — ships with the library (targets FMOD 2.03.12)
+2. **Pre-built `<haxefmod_library_install_location>/templates/bin/hl/<Platform>/hlaxe_fmod.hdll`** - ships with the library (FMOD Engine 2.03.12)

-The build log will tell you which one was used: `(custom-compiled from .haxefmod/)` or `(pre-built)`.
+The build log will tell you which one was used.

-### Scenarios

-**Default (FMOD 2.03.12):** No `.haxefmod/` directory needed.
-The pre-built hdll matches your SDK.
-Everything works out of the box.

-**Custom FMOD version, after running `build-hdll`:** The hdll and a version marker are stored in `.haxefmod/`.
-The post-build step verifies the marker matches your SDK and copies the custom hdll to the export directory.
-Commit `.haxefmod/` to your repo so your team can share it.

-**Custom FMOD version, without running `build-hdll`:** The build fails with an error telling you to run `haxelib run haxefmod build-hdll`.
-A mismatched hdll and SDK will crash at runtime, so the build stops early.

-**After a library update (`haxelib update haxefmod`):** The `.haxefmod/` directory is in your project, not in the haxelib tree, so it survives library updates.
-No need to re-run `build-hdll`.

-**After upgrading your FMOD SDK:** The version marker in `.haxefmod/` won't match the new SDK.
-The build will fail with an error suggesting you re-run `build-hdll`.

-C++ and HTML5 targets compile from source during `lime build` and already work with any compatible FMOD version.
+C++ and HTML5 targets do not rely on the hdll and will work with any FMOD version (although they will warn if you use anything other than 2.03.12).

 ## <a name="html5-builds"></a>HTML5 Builds

-For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD engine a chance to fully load.
+For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD Engine a chance to fully load.
 See the [example project](https://github.com/Tanz0rz/haxe-fmod-test) for a demonstration of how to handle this.
 The `Main.hx` file loads the startup scene, the startup scene initializes FMOD and waits for it to report back as initialized, then the game is started.

 ## <a name="fmod-studio-project-configuration"></a>FMOD Studio Project Configuration